Governing Energy Transitions (MEE210)

 Learning outcome

-Course participants will gain the following new knowledge, skills, and general competencies:
+Upon completion of the course, students will have acquired the following knowledge, skills, and general competencies:

 Knowledge